-19.09 As noted by AsiaNews on 27 September 2005, "Hebei is the region with the largest number of Catholics (more than 1.5 million), where clandestine Catholics (not recognised by the government) are in strong majority."
+- 19.10 As noted by AsiaNews on 27 September 2005, "Hebei is the region with the largest number of Catholics (more than 1.5 million), where clandestine Catholics (not recognised by the government) are in strong majority."
 [58b] On 15 May 2006 The Times noted that the Catholic Church is also particularly strong in Fujian province where most of the faithful are loyal to Rome.
-[90c]

-19.10 The USSD International Religious Freedom Report 2008 observed:
+[90c] - 19.11 The USSD International Religious Freedom Report 2008 observed:

 "In some locations, local authorities reportedly forced unregistered Catholic priests and believers to renounce ordinations approved by the Holy See, join the official church, or face a variety of punishments including fines, job loss, detentions, and having their children barred from school.
 Ongoing harassment of unregistered bishops and priests was reported, including government surveillance and repeated short detentions.
 Numerous detentions of unofficial Catholic clergy were reported, in particular in Hebei Province, traditionally home to many unregistered Catholics.
 In September 2007 underground Catholic bishop Han Dingxiang, who reportedly suffered from cancer, and had been under house arrest and other forms of detention for nearly 8 years, died at a hospital while under police custody.
 In August 2007 Bishop Jia Zhiguo was reportedly detained and held without charge until December 14, 2007; he has been detained more than ten times since 2004.
 The whereabouts of Zhouzhi bishop Wu Qinjing remain unknown.
 Auxiliary Bishop of Xiwanzi diocese, Hebei Province, Yao Liang, remained in detention during the reporting period.
-Father Li Huisheng who was reportedly tortured by police in August 2006 remained in custody serving a 7-year term of imprisonment for 'inciting the masses against the Government.'"
+Father Li Huisheng who was reportedly tortured by police in August 2006 remained in custody serving a 7-year term of imprisonment for 'inciting the masses against the Government."
 [2a] (Section II.
 Status of Religious Freedom, Abuses of Religious Freedom)

-19.11 In its Annual Report 2008, published in May 2008, the USCIRF noted:
+19.12 In its Annual Report 2009, published in May 2009, the United States Commission on International Religious Freedom (USCIRF) noted:

-"Relations between unregistered Roman Catholic congregations and the officially-recognized Chinese Patriotic Catholic Association (CPA) are strained, due to past government repression and the growing number of CPA bishops and priests secretly seeking ordination and approval of the Vatican...
-Harassment, surveillance, and detention of 'unregistered' Catholic priests and bishops continued in the last year...
-There remain at least 30 Roman Catholic bishops or priests under arrest, imprisonment, or in detention, including the elderly Bishop Su Zhimin, who has been in prison, in detention, under house arrest, or under strict surveillance since the 1970s."
-[70a] (p175-176)
+"The officially-sanctioned Catholic Patriotic Association (CPA) does not allow its members or clergy to have relations or communication with the Vatican or other foreign Catholic organizations.
+This prohibition continues to strain relations between the CPA and the unregistered Catholic Church in China...
+In the past year, harassment and detention of Catholics in China, especially unregistered bishops and priests, continued... at least 40 Roman Catholic bishops or priests remain imprisoned, detained, or disappeared, including the elderly Bishop Su Zhimin, who has been in prison, in detention, under house arrest, or under strict surveillance since the 1970s."
+[70a] (p77-78)